-If you or a family member was a victim of a motorcycle accident, an Athens motorcycle accident lawyer from Kaine Law can fight for your right to compensation for the physical, emotional, and financial upset it caused you and your family.
+If you or a family member was a motorcycle accident victim, an Athens motorcycle accident lawyer from Kaine Law could fight for your right to compensation.
+The physical, emotional, and financial upset you and your family suffered could be compensable.

 Kaine Law Works on a Contingency-Fee Basis

-The cost of paying for a motorcycle accident lawyer in Athens should not be among your concerns after getting hurt.
-So, when you come to us, we provide a free case review in which you can learn more about your financial recovery options.
+The cost of paying for a lawyer should not be among your concerns after getting hurt.
+So, when you come to us, we provide a free case review where you can learn more about your financial recovery options.

 A representative from our team can answer the following questions:

 - What happens if the at-fault party was uninsured?

 - How long do I have to file a wrongful death lawsuit?

 - How long will it take to settle my case?

 - What happens if the insurer does not offer a fair settlement?